inkcontent/dev-manual/source/cli/index.rst

 INK CLI Intro
 =============

-INK CLI ``inkplugin`` is a command line interface for INK plugin developers, to assist them in plugin development tasks including:
+INK CLI ``inkplugin`` is a command line interface designed to help you with development tasks like:

 #.
-Creating Starter Plugin Project
+Creating a Starter Plugin project
 #.
-Packaging Plugin Project
+Packaging a Plugin project

-It provides an easy and quick way to start developing your plugin and once you are done you can package your plugin for distribution.
+First, it provides a quick and easy way to start developing your own plugin.
+Once you’re finished developing, this interface helps you easily package your plugin for distribution.